 A lot of us are going to our Doctors for medical treatments.
 We call it healthcare, but it’s actually disease symptom management.
 We’re not caring for our health; we’re dealing with symptoms of the disease after they happen.

 For example, if you are trying to reduce your chances of getting diseases like cancer, diabetes, heart disease or Alzheimer’s, it doesn’t matter if you know what they are and how they are caused, but it does matter what you eat and how you live your life.

 So what we can do, one of the key things we need is healthy habits.
 A lot of people get inspired, maybe they watch a powerful documentary series.
 They say, “I’m going to do this and put this into action.
-I’m going to change my life.
-I’m going to lose that excess weight and clear up my skin.
+I’m going to change my life, lose that excess weight and clear up my skin.
 I’m going to eat well, and feel great.”
 But then you know what?
 Life happens.
-We get busy.
-We live in a world with toxic food all around us and we’re surrounded by so many social influences.
+We get busy, and we live in a world with toxic food all around us and we’re surrounded by so many social influences.

 We fall off the wagon because we’ve got habits that keep pulling us in the wrong direction.

 Habits are like gravity.
 At the end of the day, they’re going to win.
 So habits are the path of least resistance, it’s what we know.
 The question is how can you create a path of healthy habits that are going to lead you down the road to lasting health?

 That’s what I want for you.
 And that’s what you’ve got to create for yourself.

 Some of the key steps are to look at where you shop, and shop in places that support health.
 Shop from your grocery list instead of getting caught up in impulse purchases.
 Plan ahead, cook in big quantities on the weekend or when you have some free time and make use of healthy leftovers on those busy nights.